Updated: Aug 20

 Develop systems to continuously capture new relevant private and public data.

 Use the data cycle effectively to translate data back to humans to make decisions.

 7 Stages of Data

-While most categorize data into 5 or 6 categories, we decided that seven stages are more appropriate namely adding data Architecture and Destruction.
+While most categorize data into 5 or 6 categories, we decided that seven stages are more appropriate, namely adding data Architecture and Destruction.

 Data Preparation and Cleansing

 Data preparation is a lengthy cleansing and organization stage where raw data is diligently checked for errors, bad data, redundancy, completeness, and patterns.
-While often data scientists are performing this effort, a mature organization may already leverage algorithms effectively to do the bulk of the load which reduces the human error, time to completion, and surface patterns that humans are not able to easily deduce.
-This by the way, statistically the least enjoyable part of the data science discipline.
+While often data scientists are performing this effort, a mature organization may already leverage algorithms effectively to do the bulk of the load, which reduces human error, time to completion, and surface patterns that humans are not able to easily deduce.
+This by the way, is statistically the least enjoyable part of the data science discipline.
 It’s tedious!

 Data Aggregation and Propagation

-Clean data is entered manually or preferably in an automated fashion and propagated to various destinations (e.g. CRM, SQL, RedShift) based on the architecture defined.
+Clean data is entered manually or preferably in an automated fashion and propagated to various destinations (e.g., CRM, SQL, RedShift) based on the architecture defined.
 Often there are limitations based on the tool choices and integration capabilities available.
-Data scientists and engineers devise automated software solutions to reduce the effort and increase quality.
+Data scientists and engineers devise automated software solutions to reduce effort and increase quality.